folkcoder/OpenSpreadsheet/readme.md

 + Greatly improve accuracy and coverage of automated tests and ClassMap validations
 + Allow default worksheet style for entire spreadsheet
 + Provide override for ReadWorksheet to accept tab position index as well as name
-+ Improve AutoFit for column (headers are sometimes cut off)